How to Evaluate In-Home Care Agencies

 The sheer number of in-home care options available makes choosing the best option for your senior loved one a challenging task.
 You must evaluate potential in-home care agencies by specific criteria in order to ensure that your loved one remains safe, healthy, and happy in her home.

-Evaluation standards covers everything from government regulations to your loved one’s specific needs.
+Evaluation standards cover everything from government regulations to your loved one’s specific needs.
 Some criteria to consider include the following:

 - Hourly versus live-in caregivers: Depending on the health of your loved one, you must decide how much in-home care (s)he requires.
 If (s)he is relatively healthy and needs minimal assistance, an hourly caregiver would be appropriate.
 Hourly caregivers work no less than two hours and no more than 12 hours per shift.
 If your loved one requires continuous care, (s)he will have multiple caregivers to cover shifts or even a live-in caregiver.
 Live-in caregivers sleep at the client's home, so they can be there to help if an emergency occurs late at night when a part-time caregiver normally clocks out.